-An introductory course which begins the development of the student's listening, speaking, reading and writing skills in Spanish.
-The course also involves the study of Spanish pronunciation, vocabulary, idioms, grammar and the Hispanic culture.
-(This course corresponds to the first year of high school Spanish.) \ No credit granted if taken after SPAN 102, 103 or 104.
-(CAN SPAN 2)
+A continuation of SPAN 101.
+Further development of the student's listening, speaking, reading and writing skills in Spanish.
+Study of Spanish vocabulary, idioms, grammar and the Hispanic culture.
+No credit granted if taken after SPAN 103 or SPAN 104.